luiswirth/bsc-thesis/src/introduction.typ

 of the manifold.

 This thesis takes a different approach to implementation of FEM.
-We want to fully embrace differential geometry and in this way provide a implementation of FEEC that works in arbitrary dimensions for arbitrary Riemannian manifolds with arbitrary simplicial topology without any global coordinates but only an intrinsic Riemannian metric.
+We want to fully embrace differential geometry and in this way provide unparalleled generality.
+We create an implementation of FEEC that works in arbitrary dimensions for arbitrary simplicial Riemannian manifolds with arbitrary simplicial topology without any global coordinates but only an intrinsic Riemannian metric.

 We will restrict ourselves to 1st order piecewise linear FE and therefore